nadoune/Hello-world/README.md

-# shiny-app1
+# Hello-world
-This is shiny app 1 without using module
+Hello world app without the use of module